yogeshhk/TeachingDataScience/Jupyter/installation.md

 WINDOWS: activate bot
 ```

-Install latest Rasa stack
+Install latest Rasa stack.
-Rasa NLU + Core is now in the single package
+Rasa NLU + Core is now in the single package.
+Do not install them separately like in past.
+Your mileage may vary.

 ```
 pip install rasa
 ```